Francesco Lovrić

-Francesco Lovrić (born 5 October 1995) is an Austrian professional footballer currently playing for FC Marchfeld.
+Francesco Lovrić (born 5 October 1995) is an Austrian professional footballer currently playing for SV Leobendorf.

 Club career

 Lovrić joined VfB Stuttgart in 2011 from Austria Wien.
 He made his debut on 15 February 2014 for VfB Stuttgart II in the 3.
-Liga against Hallescher FC in a 3-2 away defeat.
+Liga against Hallescher FC in a 3–2 away defeat.
 He played the full game as a center back.

 International career

 Lovrić played for Austria at under-16, under-17, under-18 and under-19 level.